What is your hair type?

 The next factor in determining when assessing your hair is your hair structure.
 This typically affects how your hair holds certain styles and reacts to different styling products.
 There are three different hair structure categories:

 Fine: With fine hair, a strand of hair is thinner than a sewing thread.
 If you take a fine strand between your fingers, you won’t feel anything.
-Finer hair can sometimes be more difficult to style since it is delicate and may not hold styles as easily as thick hair.
+Finer hair can sometimes be more challenging to style since it is delicate and may not hold styles as easily as thick hair.

 Medium: An individual strand of medium structure hair will have a similar thickness to a sewing thread, and you can feel it between your fingers.
 Medium hair is typically fairly easy to style, as it can hold the style well.